evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 		- Always grid
 		- Always walk
 		- Download the sample data package and how-to video library
-			- $1,000 one-time cost, updates regularly; you get a link to grab 50 gigs of well-organized design files.
-These you can steal, hew to, whatever.
-Do better (please!)
 	- Gestalt
 	- Color
 	- Type